JohnGreco192/Free_GenAI_Bootcamp_2025/Sentence Constructor/CHatGPT/prompt.md

 ### 🧠 Explanation of Score
 ```
-I dont ////////////////////////////.....know if its good or bad because I dont know french well enpugh to undertstand anything it is saying
+I dont know if its good or bad because I dont know french well enpugh to undertstand anything it is saying
 ```

 ---